SanghunKimm/SanghunKimm.github.io/_posts/2025-06-16-First-page.md

 \end{array}
 $$

-Now, by the Replacement Theorem, there exists a set
+Now, by the Replacement Theorem, there exists a linearly independent set
 $$
 U = \{w_{k+1}, \ldots, w_n\}
 $$